-John R. Murphy, age 68, Independent Director of the Board, has been a director since 2003.
+John R. Murphy, age 69, Independent Director of the Board, has been a director since 2003.

-Experience: Mr. Murphy serves as a director and the Audit Committee Chairman of Summit Materials, Inc. ("Summit") since 2012, he is also a member of the Governance and Nominating Committee.
+Experience: Mr. Murphy serves as a director and the Audit Committee Chairman of Apria Healthcare since 2019.
+Mr. Murphy also serves as a director and the Audit Committee Chairman of Summit Materials, Inc. ("Summit") since 2012, he is also a member of the Governance and Nominating Committee.
 In 2013, Mr. Murphy served as Summit's Interim Chief Financial Officer.
-In addition, Mr. Murphy serves as a director and the Audit Committee Chairman of Tempo Holding Company, LLC since 2019.
+In addition, Mr. Murphy serves as a director and the Audit Committee Chairman of Alight Solutions since 2019.
 In 2012, Mr. Murphy was named a director and Audit Committee Chairman of DJO Global, Inc., he served in that capacity until 2019.
 In 2011, Mr. Murphy served as a director, Audit Committee and Special Committee member of Graham Packaging, Inc. until September of that year.
 Mr. Murphy served as Senior Vice President and Chief Financial Officer of Smurfit-Stone Container Corporation ("Smurfit-Stone") from 2009 to 2010, where he led the financial restructuring of Smurfit-Stone during its Chapter 11 reorganization.
 Mr. Murphy was President and Chief Executive Officer of Accuride Corporation, Inc. ("Accuride") and a member of its board of directors until October 2008.
 Mr. Murphy served as Accuride's President and Chief Operating Officer from January 2007 to October 2007.
 Accuride filed Chapter 11 bankruptcy in October 2009 and emerged in 2010.
 He served as President and Chief Financial Officer from February 2006 to December 2006 and as Executive Vice President and Chief Financial Officer from March 1998 to January 2006.
 Mr. Murphy holds a Bachelor of Science in Accounting from Pennsylvania State University and a Master of Business Administration from the University of Colorado and is a Certified Public Accountant.